LeahRoberts/DISCus/README.md

 -------

 The script will generate directories for each strain containing the BAM and BAI files, and the bedmaps results.
-**NOTE** that the script will delete the original fastq files and the SAM file.

 Two other files will also be created: